Movement-DAO/move-docs/docs/dao/legal/tos.md

 ANY GOVERNANCE TOKENS RECEIVED BY MEMBERS HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE UNITED STATES SECURITIES AND EXCHANGE COMMISSION, ANY STATE SECURITIES COMMISSION, OR OTHER REGULATORY AUTHORITY, NOR HAVE ANY OF THE FOREGOING AUTHORITIES PASSED UPON THE MERITS OF THIS OFFERING OR UPON THE ACCURACY OR ADEQUACY OF THIS AGREEMENT.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.
 THIS DOCUMENT DOES NOT CONSTITUTE AN OFFER OR SOLICITATION TO ANYONE IN ANY JURISDICTION IN WHICH SUCH OFFER OR SOLICITATION IS NOT AUTHORIZED.

 ANY GOVERNANCE TOKENS THAT YOU MAY ACQUIRE HAVE NOT BEEN REGISTERED UNDER THE SECURITIES ACT, STATE SECURITIES LAWS, OR THE LAWS OF ANY COUNTRY OUTSIDE THE UNITED STATES.
-THE DAO'S POSITION IS THAT THE DAO'S GOVERNANCE TOKENS SHOULD NOT BE SINCE THE PURPOSE OF THE DAO IS TO PROVIDE A BLOCKCHAIN NATIVE ACCOUNTING APPLICATION, PROVIDE NO RIGHTS TO ANY DISTRIBUTION OR PROFITS, AND ARE NON-TRANSFERABLE EXCEPT AS DETAILED IN THE TERMS OF USE.
+THE DAO'S POSITION IS THAT THE DAO'S GOVERNANCE TOKENS SHOULD NOT BE CONSIDERED OR REGARDED AS SECURITIES AS THE PURPOSE OF THE DAO IS TO PROVIDE A BLOCKCHAIN NATIVE TREASURY MANAGEMENT APPLICATION AND THE DAO TOKENS PROVIDE NO RIGHTS TO ANY DISTRIBUTION OR PROFITS, AND ARE NON-TRANSFERABLE AS DETAILED IN THE TERMS OF USE.

 ### 10. OFAC Compliance.